-The fellow’s research project will be designed well in advance of starting the research portion of their fellowship.
-The project will be designed along with a research oversight committee in keeping with the ACGME and ABP requirements.
+A research project will be designed well in advance of starting the research portion of the fellowship.
+The project will be designed along with a research oversight committee in keeping with the Accreditation Council for Graduate Medical Education (ACGME) and American Board of Pediatrics (ABP) requirements.
 The oversight committee will consist of a primary mentor from within the division, or a mentor from within the basic or epidemiological sciences or a funded established researcher(s) from the Department of Pediatrics.
 Training can encompass basic or clinical projects.

-Once data is generated, the fellow analyzes the data with standard computer programs under the supervision of the mentor and, subsequently, writes the data in the format of a manuscript and submits it to an appropriate journal for publication.
+Once data are generated, fellows analyze the data with standard computer programs under the supervision of a mentor.
+Then, fellows write the data in the format of a manuscript and submit it to an appropriate journal for publication.

-The goal is to have a project that provides the fellow with enough data to generate a:
+The goal is to have a project that provides enough data to generate a:

 - First author peer-reviewed manuscript

-- Presentation on their original research for national and international meetings
+- Presentation on original research for national and international meetings

 - "Niche" and set of tools that can be further developed and applied to a successful career in academic medicine